Ginotuch/MinecraftLogParser/README.md

 ## Notes
 * This can be run multiple times on the same dataset and will avoid data deduplication.
-* The file `latest.log` present in most logs folders will be assumed made on today's date, otherwise rename it following ISO8601 format: YYYY-MM-DD
+* The file `latest.log` present in most logs folders will be assumed made on today's date, otherwise rename it following ISO8601 format: `YYYY-MM-DD.log`

 ### commands.sql
 Sample commands for extracting and searching through data from the SQLite database.